Abhishek-TIFR/List-Set/README.md

 16. IsoUG.v: Graph Isomorphism

-17. Lovasz.v: Vertex Replication and the Lovasz Replication LEmma
+17. Lovasz.v: Vertex Replication

+18. LovaszRep.v:  Lovasz Replication Lemma Proof.

 The file sets.sh can be used to compile the files on sets and power sets (i.e. up to Powerset.v)